 The first study specifically seeks to examine how individuals with disabilities gain access to transportation and the interpersonal relationships that affect opportunities for social participation in the community.
 A self-administered online questionnaire was disseminated to individuals residing in the Rocky Mountain region of the United States.
 Individuals with disabilities were found to have less access to private vehicles and to utilize public transportation more than previously reported.
 The majority of individuals with disabilities feel that their access level to transportation hindered their social life.

 The second study, using the same survey as the first study with some variation of the questions and a larger sample size, sought to understand the needs of individuals with disabilities from a national perspective.
 Individuals were found to use private vehicles less and more public transportation than previous studies have shown.
 Individuals with more significant disabilities were more likely to face transportation-related exclusion.

-Bascom, Graydon, "Transportation Related Challenges for Persons' with Disabilities Social Participation" (2017).
+Bascom, Graydon, "Transportation Related Challenges for Persons with Disabilities" (2017).
 All Graduate Theses and Dissertations.
 5265.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .